JazRav/GoatBroteSquared/README.md

 # GoatBrote²

-A Discord bot that does things and is poorly coded, please don't use it if you want to stay sane
+A Discord bot that does things and is poorly coded, please don't use it if you want to stay sane.

 ## You need